Nisbo/another_mvg/README.md

 /local/content-card-another-mvg.js
 /local/content-card-another-mvg-big.js
 ```
 ⚠️ Don't remove cards starting with */another_mvg/*

+Manual:

+To update, replace all files with the new files (like during the installation) and restart HA.
+Afterwards you have to clear the frontend cache on all devices.

+HACS - Change from manual installation to HACS

+Remove the old Files and follow the instatuctions from the installation.
+There is no need to reconfigure the configuration.yaml

 # Credits
 To all the guys in the Home Assistant forum for the help.